philips-labs/cloudfoundry-examples/README.md

 * [ASP DotNetCore](apps/aspnetcore)

 ## Getting started
-Start by clone this repository to your local machine:
+Start by cloning this repository to your local machine:

 ```shell
 $ git clone https://github.com/philips-labs/cloudfoundry-examples
 $ cd cloudfoundry-examples
 ```
+You now have all source code and scripts locally.
+Next is to choose your type of deployment:

 # Types of deployment
 * [Manifest based deployment](manifests) (basic)